Standing Committee of the National People's Congress: Meetings and procedures

+The term of office of a member of the NPC Standing Committee is the same as that of the current NPC, and is generally five years.
+It remains in power until the succeeding NPC elects its standing committee.
+It convenes the NPC once a year, and may do so when it finds it necessary or with a proposal from one fifth of NPC's members.

-The NPC Standing Committee usually holds a committee session once every two months, usually late in even-numbered months.
+The NPC Standing Committee usually holds a committee session once every two months, usually late in even-numbered months, with each session of the committee lasting a week.
 It may also hold interim sessions if there is a special need.
-The meetings are convened and chaired by the NPC Standing Committee Chairperson.
-The chairperson may delegate a vice-chairperson to preside over the meeting on his or her behalf.
-A meeting of the Standing Committee may not be held unless a quorum is met of more than half of the members of the Standing Committee present.
-The Council of Chairpersons shall draft the agenda for a meeting of the Standing Committee and refer it to a plenary session of the Standing Committee for a decision.
+The meetings are convened and chaired by the chairperson.
+The chairperson may delegate a vice chairperson to preside over a committee session on his or her behalf.
+Sessions of the Standing Committee may not be held unless a quorum is met of more than half of the members of the Standing Committee present.
+The Council of Chairpersons shall draft the session agenda of the Standing Committee for the period pertaining and refer it to a plenary session of the Standing Committee for a decision.

-According to law, a bill may be proposed by the Chairperson's Council, or submitted by the State Council, the Central Military Commission, the Supreme People's Court, the Supreme People's Procuratorate and deputies of the special committees of the National People's Congress (or the committee chairmen of these).
-Ten or more members of the Standing Committee may also sign and introduce a bill.
-After the bill is introduced, the Chairman's Council shall decide on the agenda of the Standing Committee's meeting.
-The Chairman's Council may refer the bill to the relevant special committee for deliberation and submit a report before deciding to put it on the agenda of the Standing Committee.
-It also has the right to vote to reject the bill proposed by the above-mentioned body.
+According to law, a bill may be proposed by the Chairperson's Council, or submitted to the committee by the State Council, the Central Military Commission, the Supreme People's Court, the Supreme People's Procuratorate and deputies of the special committees of the National People's Congress (or the committee chairmen of these).
+Ten or more deputies of the Standing Committee may also sign and introduce a bill.
+After the bill is introduced, the Chairman's Council shall decide on the agenda of the ongoing session of the Standing Committee.
+The Chairman's Council may refer the bill to the relevant special committee for deliberation and submit a report before deciding to put it on the agenda of the Standing Committee either for the current session or in forthcoming sessions.
+It also has the right to vote to reject the bill proposed by the above-mentioned organ.
 When the Chairman's Council rejects a bill, it shall explain the reasons to the Standing Committee and the bill sponsor.